HCWI-Online/HCWI-Web/README.md

 - Get rid of all of the unnecessary files and folders.
 - And place them into a seperate folder called `dist/`.

-And it does all of this without disturbing the main development files which allows us to come back and make quick changes in the future as well as serving as a back-up of the web files.
+It does all of this without disturbing the main development files which allows us to come back and make quick changes in the future as well as serving as a back-up of the web files.

 To complete the project workflow and build the site follow the steps below.